brunacosta03/sem4pi_22_23/docs/SPRINT B/US_2001/readme-createExam.md

 Some main design patterns were applied in this functionality, namely:
 - **Single Responsibility Principle (SRP)**: A class should have only one reason to change and only one responsibility.
-    - For example, in this User Story,
+    - For example, in this User Story, the class `CreateExamController` has the responsibility of controlling the creation of an exam.
-- **Open/Closed Principle (OCP)**: Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+- **Service Layer**: Defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation.
+  - For example, in this User Story, the class `ExamManagementService` is a service layer, since it defines the application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation.
+- **Builder**: It is used to build a class.
-    - For example, in this User Story,
+  - For example, in this User Story, the class `ExamBuilder` is a builder, since it is used to build the class `ExamTemplate`.

 ### 4.4.
 Tests